Andcool-Systems/File-uploader/README.md

 ### 1.2 Authorization API

-`POST /api/register or login` — Registers a new account / logs into an account.
+`POST /api/register or login` — Registers a new account / logs into an account. <br>
 Request limit per minute: 10 times.
-Both requests accept the same request body but have different errors.
+Both requests accept the same request body but have different errors.<br>

 #### Request Example